nadeeshac32/Seek-submition/README.md

 ## Tasks
 All of the tasks were not possible to be completed with four hours.
 Hence I didn't try to use the given backend.
 Instead I developed mock services.
 My main forcus was on login functionality.
+Use this link to see a demo [Screen recording](https://drive.google.com/file/d/1VFBT7nbkPbMcQLdiXqaD67fzMr3dA7Hr/view?usp=sharing)

 #### Login functionality
 - [x] Add a login screen to authenticate a user with the application - Needed Input fields: Username & Password and a Button